-ABSTRACT: The objectives of this study were to determine if field pea and sunflower meal can be used effectively as dietary supplements and whether energy or protein is a first-limiting nutrient for beef cows grazing stockpiled native forage in the late fall and early winter.
+The objectives of this study were to determine if 1) field pea and sunflower meal can be used effectively as dietary supplements and 2) energy or protein is the first-limiting nutrient for beef cows grazing stockpiled perennial forage in the late fall and early winter.
 Beef cows grazed a pasture of stockpiled predominately native range in western North Dakota from November through January in each of two years.
-At the end of the grazing portion of the experiment each year, all cows were combined into one group and managed similarly.
-Grazing treatments included a control (CON) and three supplemented groups.
+Cows were randomly allotted into four groups and groups were then assigned one of four dietary treatments.
+Treatments included an unsupplemented control (CON) and three supplemented groups.
 Supplemental treatments were chosen to supply additional energy and gradient levels of protein.
-Supplemental treatments were a barley-, field pea- and sunflower meal-based pellet.
+Supplemental treatments were a barley (BAR)-, field pea (PEA)- and sunflower meal (SFM)-based pellet provided to individual cows in respective treatments three times a week.
+At the end of grazing of the grazing portion of the experiment in each year, all cows were combined into one group and managed similarly.
 Dietary treatment did not affect BW change on day 14 of grazing (P>.7).
-Supplementation improved BW change compared to CON on days 42 ( $P\leq .1$ ) and 70 ( $P\leq .05$ ) in both years and on day 84 ( $P \le .01$ ) in year 2.
-Overall, supplementation improved weight change during grazing by 29.6 and 27.2 kg in years 1 and 2, respectively.
+Cows had lost an average of 126 pounds in year 1 and gained an average of 77 pounds in year 2 during the first 14 days of grazing.
+Supplementation improved BW change compared to CON on days 42 ($P \le .1$) and 70 $(P \le .05)$ in both years and on day 84 $(P \le .01)$ in year 2.
+Overall, supplementation improved weight change during grazing by 63 and 60 pounds in years 1 and 2, respectively.
 Body condition score (BCS) change was improved by supplementation on day 42 in year 1 (P=.08) and on day 84 in year 2 (P=.02).
 Under common management for 28 days post-grazing, overall BW change (P>.5) did not differ among treatments in year 1.
-However, in year 2 after 42 days post-grazing, supplemented cows were still 25 kg heavier than CON cows.
-Overall change in BCS with common postgrazing management (P=.8 and .18 in years 1 and 2. respectively) was not affected by dietary treatment.
+However, in year 2 after 42 days postgrazing, supplemented cows were still 55 pounds heavier than CON cows.
+Overall change in BCS with common post-grazing management (P=.8 and .18 in years 1 and 2, respectively) was not affected by dietary treatment.
 Supplemental treatment did not affect BW (P>.19) or BCS (P>.13) change in either year.
-Weight change in beef cows grazing stockpiled native forage from mid November to late January was improved by supplementation.
-Energy appeared to be a first limiting nutrient and source of supplemental energy (barley, field pea or sunflower meal) did not affect BW change.
+Weight change in beef cows grazing stockpiled perennial forages in southwestern North Dakota from mid November to late January was improved by supplementation.
+Energy appeared to be the first limiting nutrient and source of supplemental energy (barley, field pea or sunflower meal) did not affect body weight change.